Dappcentral/tegula/API.md

 await protocol._identifier.initialize();
 ```

-#### async parseCoordinatesToUPI(lat, lng, unitId = "")
+#### async parseCoordinatesToUPI(lat, lng, unit = "")

-Returns a UPI (Universal Property Identifier) as the sha3 hash of the concatenation of given latitude, longitude, and optional unit ID parameters.
+Returns a UPI (Universal Property Identifier) as the sha3 hash of the concatenation of given latitude, longitude, and optional unit parameters.
 Latitude and longitude must be numerical values with at least 6 decimal places of precision, otherwise the method will return `null`.

 ```js
 const upi = await protocol._identifier.parseCoordinatesToUPI(